‘SI Swimsuit’ Wishes Winnie Harlow Happy Birthday With Raunchy Throwback Video In Which She Bares All

-Winnie Harlow is one of Sports Illustrated: Swimsuit‘s most famous models and she recently celebrated her 25th birthday on Monday.
-To honor the birthday girl, the magazine published a throwback video of one of the model’s photo shoots to their Instagram page, getting their followers’ pulses racing with the sensual clip.
+Winnie Harlow is one of Sports Illustrated: Swimsuit‘s most famous models, and she recently celebrated her 25th birthday on Monday.
+To honor the birthday girl, the magazine published a throwback video of one of the model’s photo shoots to its Instagram page, getting followers’ pulses racing with the sensual clip.

-In the video clip, Winnie lays stomach-down on the sand as the ocean spreads out into the distance.
-The camera is set on the ground and angled slightly upwards towards the model as she gazes off towards a distant point while showcasing her exposed figure.
-The one-piece white swimsuit that she wears includes cut-outs around the belly and leaves her entire back and booty exposed.
-Fans get an unobstructed view of the model’s ample backside as she moves around and poses for the camera.
+In the video, Winnie lay stomach down on the sand as the ocean spread out into the distance.
+The camera was set on the ground and angled slightly upwards toward the model as she gazed off towards a distant point while showcasing her exposed figure.
+The one-piece white swimsuit she wore included cut-outs around the belly, leaving her entire back and booty exposed.
+Fans got an unobstructed view of the model’s ample backside as she moved around and posed for the camera.

-The look was completed with the Canadian model’s long, dark tresses spilling freely around her face and down her shoulders and back while she wore a touch of black eyeliner and mascara and pink lips.
+The look was completed with the Canadian model’s long, dark tresses spilling freely around her face and down her shoulders and back while she wore a touch of black eyeliner, mascara and pink lips.

-In the caption of the throwback clip, SI Swimsuit wishes Winnie a happy birthday by announcing that the “birthday beauty” is here to heat up everyone’s afternoon.
-The account also tagged the location of the photo shoot as the Grand Isle Resort And Spa in The Bahamas.
+In the caption of the throwback clip, SI Swimsuit wished Winnie a happy birthday by announcing that the “birthday beauty” was there to heat up everyone’s afternoon.
+The account also tagged the location of the photo shoot as the Grand Isle Resort and Spa in the Bahamas.

-The magazine’s two million followers went crazy for the sensual video clip, leaving the model compliments in the comments section as they gushed over her beauty and sent her happy birthday wishes.
+The magazine’s 2 million followers went crazy for the sensual video clip, leaving the model compliments in the comments section as they gushed over her beauty and sent her birthday wishes.

 “A REAL LIFE QUEEN,” one Instagram user wrote.